riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 which support them as a non-standard extension.
 This is not the case for C++, which requires them to be sized types.

+Bitfields are packed in little-endian fashion.
+A bitfield that would span the alignment boundary of its integer type is padded to begin at the next alignment boundary.
+For example, `struct { int x : 10; int y : 12; }` is a 32-bit type with `x` in bits 9-0, `y` in bits 21-10, and bits 31-22 undefined.
+By contrast, `struct { short x : 10; short y : 12; }` is a 32-bit type with `x` in bits 9-0, `y` in bits 27-16, and bits 31-28 and 15-10 undefined.

 Arguments passed by reference may be modified by the callee.

 Floating-point reals are passed the same way as integers of the same size, and